-Review of national occupational standards (NOS)
+Review of National Occupational Standards (NOS)

 NOS provide a definitive skills infrastructure for occupations and careers within their related fields.

-- Automotive Engineering Suite 3
+- Composite Engineering Suite 3 (review)

 - Are the current occupational pathways (job roles) still relevant and current in the structures?

-- If not what changes are required? (for example,
+- If not what changes are required?

-the addition of more optional units)?
+- Such as the addition of more optional units?

-- Are there any missing NOS that should be developed
+- Are there any missing NOS that should be developed and be included?

 - Is the content of the NOS technically correct?